aserto-dev/express-jwt-aserto/README.md

 - `authorizerServiceUrl`: URL of authorizer service (required)
 - `failWithError`: When set to `true`, will forward errors to `next` instead of ending the response directly.
 Defaults to `false`.
-- `checkAllScopes`: When set to `true`, all the expected scopes will be checked against the user's scopes.
-Defaults to `false`.
 - `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
 - `customSubjectKey`: The property name to check for the subject.
 By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
 Defaults to `sub`.